-The 12 Best Post-Run Stretches: Our Essential Guide
+The 12 Best Post-Run Stretches for Runners

-Time to stretch!
+Time to stretch.

 Post-run stretch: hip flexor stretch.